Chasten Buttigieg: 2020 presidential election

-Post-presidential campaign
+Post 2020 presidential campaign

 Buttigieg was a Harvard Institute of Politics Fellow for the fall 2020 virtual semester.
 On September 1, 2020, Buttigieg released his debut memoir, I Have Something to Tell You.
 The hardcover edition debuted at number 12 on The New York Times Best Seller list for hardcover non-fiction.
 In December 2020, Buttigieg criticized Joseph Epstein's op-ed about Jill Biden's academic credentials, calling it sexist.

+Buttigieg published a YA (Young Adult) adaptation of I Have Something to Tell You in 2023, entitled I Have Something to Tell You -- For Young Adults, which "focuses mostly on his youth and not on his adult life with Mayor Pete," according to Kirkus Reviews.
+It was #3 on the New York Times Young Adult Hardcover Books in May 2023.
+In 2025, he published a picture book, Papa's Coming Home, which was #4 on the New York Times Children's Picture Book List in May 2025.

 Personal life

-Buttigieg came out to his family at 18 and soon moved out, living with friends and in his car.
+Buttigieg came out to his family at 18 and soon moved out, living with friends and in his car before returning home about two months later.
+In 2019, Buttigieg reported he now had a "great relationship" with his parents.
 In 2020, Buttigieg shared in his memoir that he was sexually assaulted by a friend of a friend when he was 18.
 The experience left him feeling ashamed for years.
-Buttigieg now has a "great relationship" with his parents.

-Buttigieg lives in Washington, D.C. with his husband, Pete Buttigieg, who is the current U.S. Secretary of Transportation.
-The two first met on the dating app Hinge in summer 2015.
+Chasten and Pete Buttigieg first met on the dating app Hinge in summer 2015.
 They met in person that August while Chasten was in graduate school.
 They got engaged in December 2017 at O'Hare International Airport and married on June 16, 2018, at the Episcopal Cathedral of St. James in South Bend; the two appeared at the South Bend Gay Pride block party following their nuptials.
 On August 17, 2021, Buttigieg announced on his personal Twitter account that he and his husband had become parents.
-On September 4, Pete Buttigieg tweeted a photo of the couple with their newborn twins, a son and a daughter.
+On September 4, Pete Buttigieg tweeted a photo of the couple with their newborn adopted twins, a son and a daughter.

-Buttigieg used to perform improv comedy in and around the Chicago area.
+Buttigieg lives in Traverse City, Michigan, with his husband and their two children, near his parents and other friends and relatives.